z1996xm/BIGTREETECH/docs/M4P.md

 ## **FAQs**

-1. <p>All unplugging and plugging operations should be performed under the condition of power off,<br> including enabling the eMMC writing.<p>
+1. <p>All unplugging and plugging operations should be performed under the condition of power off, including enabling the eMMC writing.<p>
 2. <p>Pay attention to the heat dissipation of CM4 and CB1.
-If the running application consumes too<br> many system resources, the CM4/CB1 will get hot quite seriously.<p>
+If the running application consumes too many system resources, the CM4/CB1 will get hot quite seriously.<p>

 ## **Product Purchase Link**